jasLogic/mipea/README.md

 TODO:
 1. Fix PWM
-    * PWM is for some reason only working, when a program which uses the bcm2835-library was run beforehand.
+    * PWM is for some reason only working when a program which uses the bcm2835-library was run beforehand.
 After that it works without any problems.
 2. SPI
 3. I2C
 4. Audio